 For many people the most rewarding backcountry bear watching locations are where bears feed on sedges, clams, and salmon.
 In spring and early summer, bears migrate to open meadows to feed on sedges and dig for clams on the nearby mudflats.
 Later in the summer and fall, bears are more easily and consistently seen along salmon streams.

-A table is provided below to show you the best typical times for bear viewing at specific areas.
+The table provided below shows the best typical times for bear viewing at a few specific and popular areas in Katmai National Park and Preserve.
 For guides and/or transportation to bear viewing areas, see the list of commercial operators authorized to provide bear viewing trips in Katmai National Park and Preserve.

 Don't miss a moment of the action on the Brooks River.
 Now you can follow the lives of the brown bears of Brooks River anywhere with an internet connection.
 Katmai National Park and explore.org have partnered to bring the bears to you.
 Watch the bears live!

 Last updated: July 1, 2021

 PO Box 7